 Memory Attention Router Skill

-Trigger this skill immediately when the user states a durable preference or rule, especially with phrases like:
+Trigger immediately when the user states a durable rule or asks to preserve or replace memory, especially with phrases like:

 - from now on